 I am a fourth year PhD student in the department of Statistics & Data Science at Carnegie Mellon University.
 My primary research interests are statistical machine learning methodologies driven by real world problems and complex datasets, especially from the natural sciences.
 I am very fortunate to be advised by professor Ann B. Lee.
-I am a member of the Statistical Methods for the Physical Sciences (STAMPS), StatML, Statistics in Sports and Data Science Initiative groups and I also collaborate with professor Alessandro Rinaldo and Dr. Robin Mejia.
+I am a member of the Statistical Methods for the Physical Sciences (STAMPS) and I also collaborate with professor Alessandro Rinaldo and Dr. Robin Mejia.

 Prior to CMU, I have worked for a couple of years in London as Analyst for Zynga (NaturalMotion) after pursuing an M.Sc. in Statistics at Imperial College London, where I have worked on bayesian hierarchical models for cosmology under the guidance of Dr. Daniel Mortlock and Dr. Stephen Feeney.
 Before that, everything started with a B.Sc. in Mathematics and a Diploma in Government and Natural Sciences from University of Turin, Italy.

 Carnegie Mellon University